 As your pastors and elders, we will continue to monitor the situation, and will keep you updated as our church family.
 In the meantime, hold onto the following verse, and pray it over yourself and your family.
 And please pray it over every member of this church family: Isaiah 41:10 – “Do not fear, for I am with you.
 Do not anxiously look about you, for I am your God.
 I will strengthen you.
 Surely I will help you.
 Surely I will uphold you with My righteous right hand.”

 Love & blessings,

 P.S. — again, please let our staff know if there is anyone who is sick, or anyone in need.
 We are here, and we always love the opportunity to serve you.

-Grace Community Fellowship of Brenham, Texas is a warm, friendly, growing, and dynamic church.
-Read more here.
+Grace Community Fellowship of Brenham, Texas is a warm, friendly, diverse, and growing church where lives are truly being transformed.

 107 South Saeger Street